Home: Products: ActiveReports Barcode FAQ & Tutorial:

 End Sub

-In the graphic below, the first string is produced by the Code128(DAODataControl1.Recordset("ucc128"), 0) formula and the second one is produced by the Code128(DAODataControl1.Recordset("ucc128"), 1) formula.
+The first string is produced by the Code128(DAODataControl1.Recordset("ucc128"), 0) formula and the second one is produced by the Code128(DAODataControl1.Recordset("ucc128"), 1) formula.

-UCC-128 / EAN-128 barcodes created in ActiveReports.
+UCC-128 / EAN-128 barcodes created in ActiveReports

 11. Multiple fields may be included in a single barcode by changing the field formula.
 For example, to include two fields (sscc18 and ucc128) in a single code 128 barcode with a tab function between them use the following formula: